Chocolate Muffins With White Chocolate Chips

 • Baking powder: aids in leavening and raising the batter.

-• Salt: A pinch of salt balances out the sweetness and brings out the other tastes.
+• Salt: A pinch of salt balances the sweetness and brings out other flavors.

 • Brown sugar: Any type of sugar will work.
 However, brown sugar gives the muffins a soft texture and a toffee-like flavor.